- We are a proud member of the American Animal Hospital Association and adhere to the highest standards of care

 Dr. Barrett is an expert in all breeds of dogs who have their ears altered for a certain look or function, including Cane Corso, Presa Canario, Dobermans, Danes, Schnauzers, Minature Pincher, American Staffordshire Terriers sometimes known as Pit Bull, and the Argentino Dogo.

 Cosmetic Ear Surgery is typically done at 12-14 weeks of age, however, it depends on the breed and the length of a puppy’s ears which can vary.
 Her primary concern is the safety and health of the dog before any cosmetic procedure is done.
 All puppies must have at least 2 vaccines and 2 dewormings by another vet or our hospital.
 Dobermans require a screening test for clotting as this breed has a hereditary clotting condition called von Willebrand Disease.
 Ears can still be done but a blood product with this factor must be ordered and given during the surgery if there is a clotting deficiency.
-Cost is can be $400-$800 above the usual cost as this is based on weight of the dog.
-If the dog fails the screen, the blood is sent to Cornell University for a formal test which is approximately $300.
+Cost is based on weight of the dog.
+If the dog fails the screen, the blood is sent to Cornell University for a formal test.